 “Although 84 percent of executives agree that innovation is important to growth strategy, only 6 percent are satisfied with innovation performance.”
 6 percent.
 Change agents might try an interim CInO.

-InterimExecs RED Team is an elite group of executives who help organizations through turnaround, growth, or absence of leadership.
-On-demand interim and fractional CSOs are expert at setting and implementing sales strategies and speeding revenue growth.
+InterimExecs RED Team is an elite group of CEOs, CFOs, CIOs, and CISOs who help organizations through turnaround, growth (merger, acquisitions, ERP/CRM implementation, process improvement), or absence of leadership.
 Learn more about InterimExecs RED Team at www.interimexecs.com/red-team or call +1 (847) 849-2800.